sanskrit/vyakarana/docs/glossary.rst

         See :term:`it`.

     abhyāsa
-        If a term is doubled, the *abhyāsa* refers to the first of the two.
+        If a term is doubled, *abhyāsa* refers to the first part.

     abhyasta
-        If a term is doubled, the *abhyasta* refers to the two parts together.
+        If a term is doubled, *abhyasta* refers to the two parts together.

     ātmanepada
-        The second set of tiṅ suffixes.
+        The last 9 tiṅ suffixes.

     ārdhadhātuka
         Refers to certain kinds of verb suffixes.

     Aṣṭādhyāyī
     Ashtadhyayi
-        The set of rules that takes some input and produces one or more valid Sanskrit expressions.
+        A list of rules.
+It takes some input and produces one or more valid Sanskrit expressions.

     it